-ARKLIE HOOTEN

-Director

 Arklie and his wife Katherine live in Elizabethton TN and worship at Memorial PCA where he currently serves as a Ruling Elder.
 He has coordinated over 64 major disaster responses in 23 states and led the ministry through explosive growth since 2005.

+SHERRY LANIER MNA Disaster Response Facilitator

-SHERRY LANIER Sherry and her husband, Steve, reside in Brandon MS. Steve assists pastors, church planters, and missionaries providing pastoral support to help keep them on the field.
+Sherry and her husband, Steve, reside in Brandon MS where Steve serves on the pastoral staff of Redeemer PCA.
 Sherry is involved in women's ministries both on a local and national level with the PCA.
+She also serves as an Advisor to the CDM Permanent Committee of the PCA.
+She attended Belhaven University and

-She attended Belhaven University and RTS, and has been serving with MNA Disaster Response since 2005, starting as a volunteer before coming on staff full time.
+RTS and has been serving with MNA Disaster Response since 2005 starting as a volunteer before coming onto full-time staff.
 She oversees all volunteer mobilization, communications and administrative support.

-LISA HELLIER Administrative Assistant - Database Management Lisa and her husband, Jim, live in Flowood MS where Jim works with Potlach Corporation.
+Lisa and her husband, Jim, live in Flowood MS where Jim works with Potlach Corporation.
 They are members of Brandon PCA in Brandon MS. Lisa joined the MNA Disaster Response Ministry Team as an administrative assistant in August 2016.

+LAUREN AMMONS

-LAUREN AMMONS Administrative Assistant - Volunteer Scheduling Lauren and her husband, Clifford live in Madison, MS and are members of Highlands PCA.
+MNA Disaster Response Administrative Assistant - Volunteer Scheduling

+Lauren and her husband, Clifford live in Madison, MS and are members of Highlands PCA.
 Clifford works as an attorney and they have one son, Cooper.

 Lauren is a graduate of Delta State University and joined the MNA staff in 2019.